deliasegato1/deliasegato1.github.io/README.md

 * Reconstruction of mercury flux in the EGRIP ice core for the period 9000 - 15700 years before present.
 Find [here](https://www.nature.com/articles/s41561-023-01172-9) the article.
 * Reconstruction of halogens (bromine and iodine) in the EGRIP ice core over the last 15700 years.
 * The spatial variability of halogens and methanesulphonic acid deposition in the Southern Ocean reconstructed using five sub-Antarctic shallow cores.
-* Human impact on the fire regime
+* Human and natural impact on the fire regime in the High North Atlantic Region reconstructed over the last 5 millennia from levoglucosan, black carbon and ammonium in the RECAP ice core